rtheo/CAdynamics/README.md

 Use v = reshape(mat, 1, dim*dim) to feed the liveon(v, ...) function

-Change liferule with your own function for other CA types.
+Change liferule.m with your own function for other CA types.

+The 'musarithmica' code for the complete transcription of any automaton in to a musical score is forthcoming<BR>
+Motivation behind this project is explained in the technical section.<br>

 Technical Comments<br>
 Details on the spectral representation of circulant filters are in the relevant Wikipedia's lemma<br>